chris-rutkowski/taptest/README.md

 # TapTest

-**TapTest** is a revolutionary testing framework built on top of Flutter tester that encourages writing useful, user-facing tests capable of surviving massive refactors.
+**TapTest** is a revolutionary testing framework built on top of Flutter tester that encourages writing useful, user-facing E2E tests.
 Tests interact with your app the way users do - by tapping buttons and interface elements, validating labels content, checking elements presence and capturing visual snapshots.

+Because **TapTest** tests your app through its GUI, your tests are usually resilient to code refactors and implementation detail changes.
+Go wild, restructure your entire app, change state management, its architecture and as long as the user interface remains consistent, your tests will continue to give you confidence your app works!

+## 📚 Documentation and tutorial

+See [https://taptest.dev](https://taptest.dev) for tutorial, documentation, best practices and advanced guides.

 ## 🚀 Why TapTest?